Alcohol at Work: What HR Should Know

 “Coming from a place of empathy and care is more productive than a disciplinary type meeting,” advises William Stonehouse III, president and co-founder of Crawford Thomas Recruiting.
 It’s important to approach the situation carefully and with compassion instead of accusations.

-Depending on the situation and its severity, you may want to refer the affected employee to resources to find help and support, such as:
+Depending on the situation and its severity, you may want to refer the employee to resources to find help and guidance, such as:

 - Employee assistance programs (EAPs): If your company offers an EAP, you may want to refer the employee to counseling to get additional support.